DJ LeMahieu Player Props: Yankees vs. Giants

-DJ LeMahieu -- 1-for-4 with an RBI in his most recent game -- will be in action for the New York Yankees against the San Francisco Giants, with Alex Cobb on the hill, on April 1 at 4:05 PM ET.
+After going 1-for-4 with a double in his most recent game, DJ LeMahieu and the New York Yankees take on the San Francisco Giants (who will start Ross Stripling) at 1:35 PM ET on Sunday.

-In his previous game he had a one-hit showing (1-for-4) against the Giants.
+In his previous game, he went 1-for-4 with a double against the Giants.

 DJ LeMahieu Game Info & Props vs. the Giants